MaptimeSEA/maptimesea.github.io/_posts/2016-05-05-missing-maps.markdown

 title: "Missing Maps"
 ---

-In honor of May being Missing Maps month, we hosted a Humanitarian Open Street Map Mapathon.
+In honor of May being Missing Maps month, we hosted a [Humanitarian Open Street Map](https://hotosm.org/) Mapathon!

-We were lucky enough to be joined by people from the local Missing Maps chapter.
+We were led by the great folks at the local Missing Maps chapter.
+They provided a [tutorial](https://drive.google.com/file/d/0B9K68TCuaX4ebU5rdVlyT3JJSVZxclZtemxCdF9QWEtralI0/view?usp=sharing) on getting started and then we mapped the night away.
 We all worked on the HOT OSM task 1789, in Western Swaziland.
-We focused on mapping just buildings, making them nice and clean using the auto-square option, and tagging them appropriately.
-You can find the slides [here](https://drive.google.com/file/d/0B9K68TCuaX4ebU5rdVlyT3JJSVZxclZtemxCdF9QWEtralI0/view?usp=sharing).
+Check out pictures of our event [here](https://www.flickr.com/photos/maptime/sets/72157668173054552)!

 ![mapping](/img/mapping.jpg)